 Creating NeuroInformation Processing Machines

-We devised 4 classes of NeuroInformation Processing Machines: Time Encoding Machines, Channel Identification Machines, Phase and Spike Processing Machines.
+We devised 4 classes of NeuroInformation Processing Machines: Time Encoding Machines, Channel Identification Machines, Phase Processing Machines and Spike Processing Machines.
 The overriding question raised by Time Encoding Machines is "Can stimuli such as visual fields and auditory scenes be faithfully represented in the spike (time) domain"?
 Using a formal theorem/proof framework, we answered this question in the affirmative: if the average spike rate at the output of the Time Encoding Machine is beyond the Nyquist rate, perfect representation of the stimulus can be achieved.
 A duality result between Time Decoding Machines and Channel Identification Machines settles the question of identification for the latter.

 Time Encoding Machines (TEMs) are asynchronous signal processors that encode analog information in the time (spike) domain.
 Time Decoding Machines recover the encoded stimulus from the time (spike) sequence.
 Using frame theory, the theory of dynamical systems, statistics and machine learning, we demonstrated for the first time that faithful recovery of natural video (movies, animation) and auditory scenes (speech, sounds) can be achieved under Nyquist-type rate conditions.